-A load bearing wall is also referred to as the bearing wall.
-It can be defined as the structural component that resists the weight of all the structural elements resting on it by transferring the weight to the foundation below.
+A load bearing wall can be defined as the structural component that resists the weight of all the structural elements resting on it by transferring the weight to the foundation below.

 In other words, a load-bearing wall can be defined as the wall that is constructed to provide support to the slab above it and also other vertical loads.
 It is regarded as the active structural element of the building.

-The primary objective of the load-bearing wall is to provide the separation between the internal spaces of the structure and to transfer the loads form the structural elements to the foundation below.
+The primary objective of the load-bearing wall is to provide the separation between the internal spaces of the structure and to transfer the loads from the structural elements to the foundation below.

 The important features of a load bearing wall can be listed as follows: